rust-stuco/lectures/week4/slides.md

 # Generic Structs

-We can define structs to use a generic type parameter using the `<>` syntax.
+We can define structs to use a generic type parameter using the `<T>` syntax as well!

 ```rust
 struct Point<T> {